hathach/tinyusb/boards/readme.md

-# Boards #
+# Boards # {#Boards}

 ## Supported Boards ##

-this code base already had supported for a handful of boards.
+This code base already had supported for a handful of boards.
 However due to my limited collection, **only bold ones are (probably) guaranteed to run out of the box**.
 Other are merely implemented based on their schematics and needed help from you to make it work.

 ### NXP MCU ###